lamtrg279/restaurant-review-mern/README.md

 - Required node.js and connection to mongoAtlas sample database https://www.mongodb.com/atlas/database.
 - User also needs to create an index like so { "name" : "text" } in mongoAtlas in order to search by names.
-- Edit the .env file with URI provided by mongoAtlas -Commands (need 2 tabs of shell):
+- Edit the .env file with URI provided by mongoAtlas
+- Commands (need 2 terminals):
     - cd bankend -> node index.js (make the server to listen to port 5000)
     - cd frontend -> npm start (run the react front end side)

 #### Routes for backend